Scoon04/scoon04.github.io/docs/Component-Selection.md

 Selected Part

+>LMR50410Y3FQDBVRQ1

-LMR50410Y3FQDBVRQ1 is the best priced option and meets all of my requirements.
+This is the best priced option and meets all of my requirements.
 I plan on using a 9V 1A battery so this part allows me to get the most performance out of that and allows the parts to get all the volts and current they need.
 It also shouldnt overheat due to 9V being well under its 36V max input, as well as it having a higher operating temp range than the other choices.
 It also will be able to step down the 5V micro usb input power so it doesnt fry the ESP32 chip.
 Even thought the output may not be exactly 3.3V with the 5V micro usb power, it should still be within the ESP32's operating voltage.

 ### Power Supply